docker/docs/content/docker-hub/general-faqs.md

 ### What’s an organization?

-An organization in Docker is a collection of teams and repositories that administrators can manage together.
+An organization in Docker is a collection of teams and repositories that are managed together by administrators.
 Docker users become members of an organization once they're associated with that organization by an organization owner.
-An organization owner is a user with administrative access to the organization.
-They can create new teams and add members to an existing team using their Docker ID or email address and by selecting a team the user should be part of.
-An organization owner can also add additional organization owners to help them manage users, teams, and repositories in the organization.
-See [Create your organization](orgs.md).
+An [organization owner](#who-is-an-organization-owner) is a user with administrative access to the organization.
+For more information on creating organizations, see [Create your organization](orgs.md).

 ### What's an organization name or namespace?